meancrazy/Reinforced.Stroke/README.md

-# Reinforced.Stroke
+# Reinforced.Stroke.Core
-Simple EntityFramework 6.1 enchancement for strongly typed raw SQL queries
+Simple EntityFramework.Core enchancement for strongly typed raw SQL queries

 # Usage

-Clone, build, then reference ```Reinforced.Stroke.dll```.
-After that, all your EF6 DbContexts will have method ```Stroke```.
+Clone, build, then reference ```Reinforced.Stroke.Core.dll```.
+After that, all your EFCore DbContexts will have method ```Stroke```.
 Use it as follows:

 ```csharp
 context.Stroke<Order>(x => $"DELETE FROM {x} WHERE {x.Subtotal} = 0");